muzy/MicroMoody/README.md

 *   5: rainbow colors, fading transitions
 *   6: random colors, fading transitions
 *   7: `RGB` color, fade on/off
-*   8: show temperature (blue ~ cold, red ~ warm)
-       (buggy, only if compiled with -DTEMPERATURE)
 *  63: Run animation.
-It will start in slot 1 and end in the slot last set
+It will start in slot 1 and end in the slot last set (see also below)

+modes 8 to 62 are reserved for further blink / fade modes.

+### command 64 ..
+127 (animation sequences)

-*  64: Save RGB + delay in animation slot 1
+*  64: Save `RGB` + delay in animation slot 1
 * ...
-* 127: Save RGB + delay in animation slot 64
+* 127: Save `RGB` + delay in animation slot 64

+For instance, to set a steady red pulse, you can transmit (in hex) `40 10 ff 00 00 ff ff`, `41 10 50 00 00 ff ff`.
+This will make the animation run in slot 1 -> slot 2 -> slot 1 -> ....

+Note that this does not start the animation yet, use `3f XX XX XX XX ff ff` for that.
+Also note that the upper bound of the current sequence is determined by the last animation command.
+So if you send `40 ...`, `41 ...`, `42 ...`, `40 ...`, the animation run will be slot 1 -> slot 1 -> slot 1 -> .... (i.e. a steady color).

+Refer to example/\*/rgbpulse for a more sophisticated example.

+### command 128 ..
+239

+reserved

+### command 240 ..
+255 (EEPROM)

+These commands access the EEPROM.
+Writing one byte takes about 3.4ms and is implemented synchronously, so expect them to be slow.
+They may even cause I2C bus timeouts (which do not indicate write failures).

-* 240: Save last mode command (opmode &lt; 64) to EEPROM to be recalled after a power cycle.
+* 240: Save current mode of operation (last command &lt; 64) to EEPROM to be recalled after a power cycle.
 NOTE: if the current opmode is 63 (animation), this may take up to 1 second (~12ms for each used animation slot)
 * 241: Set address to color bytes. payload high = red, payload low = green, i2c = blue.
 This will also set the operation mode to random fading.
        Note that for i2c, the least significant 7 bit are the address, while the most significant bit is ignored

-## temperature sensor

-Enabled by `-DTEMPERATURE`.
-Disables I2C and fading.
-Not finished yet.

-Uses the LED to display the current ambient temperature, blue means cold, red means warm.

-## remote control

-`examples/arduino/SerialToI2C` sends serial data onto the I2C bus.

-[vusb-i2c](https://github.com/derf/vusb-i2c) can be used to control an I2C bus with an almost-standard VUSB circuit.
+commands 242 to 255 are reserved for further EEPROM commands.

+## I2C master hardware

+If you have an Arduino, see `examples/arduino/SerialToI2C` for a USB-Serial to I2C interface.

+Otherwise, see [vusb-i2c](https://github.com/derf/vusb-i2c) for a general-purpose USB-I2C tool based on VUSB.

 ## recognizing the firmware state